IN THIS ARTICLE

 - Turn Compass Calibration ON.

 Yes.
-You can only upload the images to the cloud for processing if you have the PIX4Dcloud or PIX4Dcloud Advanced license.
+You can only upload the images to the cloud for processing if you have the PIX4Dcloud or PIX4Dcloud Advanced license or trial.

-No. To process an accurate 3D model, you would need a valid PIX4Dcloud or PIX4Dmapper license.
+No. To process an accurate 3D model, you would need a valid PIX4Dcloud, PIX4Dmatic, or PIX4Dmapper license or trial.

-Pix4D customers and trial holders: For technical questions, contact our support team.
+For technical questions, Pix4D customers, and trial holders can contact our support team.

-Please help us understand what you need most by sharing your use case and upvote other users' feedback on the Pix4D Community.
+Please help us understand what you need most by sharing your use case and upvoting other users' feedback on the Pix4D Community.